 - Even if something exists , it could not be known

 - Even if it could be known, it could not be communicated

 - [Even if it could be communicated, it could not be understood]

 “…Gorgias proclaims that even if existence could be apprehended, “it would be incapable of being conveyed to another” (B3.83).
-This is because what we reveal to another is not an external substance, but is merely (from the Greek verb “to say”–see below). is not “substances and existing things” (B3.84).
-External reality becomes the revealer of (B3.85); while we can logos, we cannot apprehend things directly.
+This is because what we reveal to another is not an external substance, but is merely logos (from the Greek verb lego, “to say”–see below).
+Logos is not “substances and existing things” (B3.84).
+External reality becomes the revealer of logos (B3.85); while we can know logos, we cannot apprehend things directly.
 The color white, for instance, goes from a property of a thing, to a mental representation, and the representation is different than the thing itself…”

 “WORDS” are important to us, but the Greek sense of word emerged in John 1:1: En archē ēn ho Lógos and has infused thinking about words (and reason or logic or order) with special urgency and special poignancy when contrasted with what preceded: chaos in some views, passion in others.

 BUT we also know (as noted above) that words are not things: they are representations of more-or-less validity–accuracy and precision in representation.
 Words are “fossil poetry” (Emerson) and like other art forms, “the lie we use to tell the truth” (Picasso)